What is BlackRock iShares?

 Broad ESG ETFs screen sectors and indices based on their ESG compliance- having several subtypes, namely.

-Thematic ESG ETFs focus on one of the ESG themes of Environment, Social or Governance.
-One such fund classification in thematic ESG is the Carbon transition readiness.
+Thematic ESG ETFs focus on one of the ESG themes of Environment, Social, or Governance.
+One such fund classification in thematic ESG is Carbon transition readiness.

 These funds focus on companies and sectors that Blackrock feels are ready to work in a low carbon footprint economy.
 Impact funds generate sustainable outcomes alongside a financial return.

 iShares also provides investors with a technologically superior core portfolio builder, which helps investors build their long-term wealth growth portfolio.

 It also provides investors with ETFs based on various goals of wealth creation, income earning, active factor-based wealth creation, etc.